descarteslabs/descarteslabs-python/README.md

 =========
 ## [Unreleased]

+## [2.0.0rc1] - 2023-04-10

+- This is an internal-only release.
+There is as of yet no updated documentation.
+However, the user-facing client APIs remain fully compatible with v1.12.1.

+### Compute

+- Added support for managed batch compute under the `compute` module.

+### Auth and Configuration

+- Removed the check on the Auth for configuration, since it is all AWS all the time.

+### Raster Client

+- Fixed a bug in the handling of small blocks (less than 512 x 512) that caused rasterio to generate bad download files (the desired image block would appear as a smaller sub-block rather than filling the resulting raster).

 ## [2.0.0rc0] - 2023-03-16

 - This is an internal-only release.
 There is as of yet no updated documentation.
 However, the user-facing client APIs remain fully compatible with v1.12.1.
-- Added support for managed batch compute under the `compute` module.

 ### Supported platforms